jm1021/churchofjesuschrist/_posts/2024-10-20-jesus_visits.md

 ![Christ Visits Americas][{{site.baseurl}}/images/christ_nephites.webp]

-## Spirtual Entropy
+## Spiritual Entropy

 We are all fallen, and through Jesus Christ, we can claim all of the glory of the Father.
-Today, I caution you about **spirtual entropy**.
+Today, I caution you about **spiritual entropy**.

 I moved into this ward in the year 2000.
 Having a young family, we focused on a pool, trampoline, rough scape, and garden.
 It was perfect.
 Between that and having gardeners, we had many years of **perfection** in our yard.